penguinwan/springmvc-sandbox/README.md

 # How to access
 - without changing apache tomcat default configuration, this web application can be accessed via this url `http://localhost:8080/springmvc-sandbox`
+- the web application hello world servlet can be accessed via `http://localhost:8080/springmvc-sandbox/helloworld`